eiCrate Fitted Cover

 The Crate Training Process

-After introducing your dog to the crate, begin feeding him his regular meals near it.
-This will create a pleasant association with the crate.
-If your dog is readily entering the crate when you begin Step 2, place the food dish all the way at the back of the crate.
-If your dog remains reluctant to enter the crate, put the dish only as far inside as he will readily go without becoming fearful or anxious.
-Each time you feed him, place the dish a little further back in the crate.
+Once a dog has been fully introduced to the crate, begin feeding meals near it.
+This is going to help create a good feeling with the crate.
+If the dog has already begun entering the crate on its own, you can place the food dish at the back of the crate.
+If the dog is still reluctant to enter the crate, place the food bowl as close to the entrance without him becoming too anxious or fearful.
+With each passing feeding, continue placing the food dish a little further into the crate.

-Put your dog in the crate using your regular command and a treat.
-Initially, it may be a good idea to put the crate in your bedroom or nearby in a hallway, especially if you have a puppy.
-Puppies often need to go outside to eliminate during the night, and you’ll want to be able to hear your puppy when he whines to be let outside.
+Begin by placing the dog in the crate with the regular command and treat.
+At the start of this process, you may want to place the crate in the bedroom or in a nearby hallway, this is especially true if you have a puppy.
+Puppies will generally need to eliminate throughout the night and you will want to be able to hear your puppy when he needs to go outside.

 Designed by Peter Pracilio for designGO!
 Brooklyn, New York